 You’re going to come across a few bugs and critters in the jungle.
 It’s all part of the experience and the wildlife is one of the reasons we went.
 One morning we spotted a huge, hairy, red-toed tarantula on our way to breakfast.
 Nice pedicure… Most of the creatures prefer to stay away from humans but we did see a small mammal near our treehouse with big round ears and eyes.
 We never did find out what it was but it looked quite cute.
 There were birds in the trees all around our treehouse but the excursions held the main wildlife spotting opportunities.

-Solar panels power all the electrical needs of the lodge from lighting and fans to refrigeration and communication.
+Solar panels power all the electrical needs of the tree house resort from lighting and fans to refrigeration and communication.
 A generator is used only on overcast days as a back-up.
 Fresh drinking and cooking water is brought into the lodge but the rest of the water is pulled from the river.
 It’s purified multiple times before being used for showers, toilets, sinks and cleaning.
 Each treehouse was built by hand without using heavy plant machinery.
 This left a minimal impact on the jungle with efforts made to preserve every plant and tree.

 Food in the Amazon Jungle